LinuxForHealth/FHIR/fhir-persistence-schema/docs/SchemaDesign.md

 Because the table is distributed by `logical_id` and the value is given in the query, Citus can route the query to a single target node.

 The `resource_type_id` value comes from the `resource_types` table and is fixed when the schema is first installed.
-This value is not guaranteed to be same across databases and schemas, so it must always be read from the `resource_types` table.
+This value is not guaranteed to be same across databases and schemas, so it must always be read from the `resource_types` table for a given schema.
 For Citus, the `resource_types` table is distributed as a REFERENCE table which means there is a complete copy of the records on every node.
 It is therefore possible to join to a reference table without needing a common distribution key.
 For example:

 ```
    SELECT lri.logical_resource_id